ashes999/terrace/README.md

 To run your game on your desktop, run `ruby build.rb desktop-gosu`.
 This will generate a `main.rb` file under `bin/dekstop-gosu`.
 Run it in Ruby to launch your game.

-To run your game on android, run `ruby builld.rb mobile-libgdx`.
-Provided you have the Android SDK installed, this will generate an `.apk` file under `bin/mobile-libgdx` which you can deploy and test via `adb`.
+~~To run your game on android, run `ruby builld.rb android-gosuandroid`.
+Provided you have the Android SDK installed, this will generate an `.apk` file under `bin/mobile-libgdx` which you can deploy and test via `adb`.~~

 # Main Components